ironhack-labs/lab-javascript-greatest-movies/README.md

 Another popular way to order the movies is to sort them alphabetically using the `title` key.
 However, in this case, we only need to print the title of the first 20.
 Easy peasy for an expert like you. :wink:

-Create an `orderAlphabetically()` function, that receives an array and returns an array of the first 20 titles, alphabetically ordered.
+Create an `orderAlphabetically()` function that receives an array and returns an array of the first 20 titles, alphabetically ordered.
 Return only the title of each movie, and if the array you receive has less than 20 movies, return all of them.

 :warning: **Important:** Your function should *return a new array*, containing movie objects sorted alphabetically.
 Your function should not modify (mutate) the original array.
-You may need to do some research on how to make a "copy" or "clone" an array.
+You may need to research how to make a "copy" or "clone" an array.

 <br>

 ### BONUS - Iteration 7: Time format

-We get the info from the **IMDB** web page, but the duration info was saved in a format that difficult us a lot to compare movies.
+We got the info from the **IMDB** web page, but the duration info was saved in a format that is difficult for us to compare movies.

 Finding the longest movie is almost impossible using that format, so let's change it!

-- Create a `turnHoursToMinutes()` function that receives an array as a parameter, and with some _magic_ implemented by you - replaces the duration info of each of the movies for its equivalent in minutes.
+- Create a `turnHoursToMinutes()` function that receives an array as a parameter and, with some _magic_ implemented by you - replaces the duration info of each of the movies for its equivalent in minutes.
 For example:

 ```javascript
 {